vsrinivas/fuchsia/drivers/gpu/msd-intel-gen/glossary.md

 * DP Aux: DisplayPort's auxiliary channel

+* DPLL: Display PLL (Phase-Locked Loop).
+In this context, the term "PLL" is shorthand for "PLL-based clock".
+Each display output (such as DisplayPort or HDMI) requires a clock signal, and this clock signal is provided by a DPLL, which is a functional unit in the graphics hardware.

 * DPCD: DisplayPort Configuration Data.
 This is a set of registers exposed by a DisplayPort sink device.
 Each register is a byte in size.
 The DPCD can be read and written over the DisplayPort Aux channel using "native"